|

 used as basis for 17pdr Firefly.
 Had later 47-degree hull and large hatches for

-M4 105mm howitzer tank (Tank Workshop, Formations, or Armoured Brigade Models).
+M4 105mm howitzer tank (DML kit; also Tank Workshop, Formations, or Armoured Brigade

-(or Hybrid) Radial engine hull that was hybrid of cast nose (with large
+Composite (or Hybrid) Radial engine hull that was hybrid of cast nose (almost

-and Chesapeake Model Designs have nice conversion hulls-avoid Verlinden composite
+theirs.
+Formations and Chesapeake Model Designs have nice conversion hulls-avoid

 early Small hatches, some M3 suspension, some VVS suspension.
 75mm armed.